Testing Ising Models: An Improved Test for High-Temperature Ising Models: A Learn-then-Test Algorithm

 There are two main challenges here. \begin{itemize} \item First, the sign parameters, $\sign(\m_{uv})$, are \emph{not} known. \item Second, it is not obvious how to get a non-trivial bound for $\Var(Z)$. \end{itemize}

 One can quickly see that learning all the sign parameters might be prohibitively expensive.
 For example, if there is an edge $e$ such that $|\m_e| = 1/2^n$, there would be no hope of correctly estimating its sign with a polynomial number of samples.
 Instead, we perform a process we call \emph{weak learning} -- rather than trying to correctly estimate all the signs, we instead aim to obtain a $\vec \G$ which is \emph{correlated} with the vector $\sign(\m_e)$.
 In particular, we aim to obtain $\vec \G$ such that, in the case where $\dskl(p, \U) \geq \ve$, $\E[\sum_{e = (u,v) \in E} \G_e \left(X_u X_v\right)] \geq \ve/\zeta \b$, where $\zeta = \poly(n)$.
-That is we learn a sign vector $\vec \G$ which is correlated enough with the true sign vector such that a sufficient portion of the signal from the $\dskl$ expression is still preserved.
-The main difficulty of analyzing this process is due to correlations between random variables $\left(X_uX_v\right)$.
+The main difficulty of analyzing this process is due to correlations between random variables $\left(X_uX_v\right)_{(u,v) \in E}$.
 Naively, we could get an appropriate $\G_e$ for $\left(X_uX_v\right)$ by running a weak learning process independently for each edge.
 However, this incurs a prohibitive cost of $O(n^2)$ by iterating over all edges.
 We manage to sidestep this cost by showing that, despite these correlations, learning all $\G_e$ simultaneously succeeds with a probability which is $\geq 1/\poly(n)$, for a moderate polynomial in $n$.
 Thus, repeating this process several times, we can obtain a $\vec \G$ which has the appropriate guarantee with sufficient constant probability.